dg/composer-cleaner/readme.md

 This tool removes unnecessary files and directories from Composer vendor directory.

-Code Checker requires PHP 5.4.0 or newer.
-The best way how to install is to use Composer:
+Composer Cleaner requires PHP 5.4.0 or newer.
+The best way how to install it is to use Composer:

 ```
 composer create-project dg/composer-cleaner